Gallicchio-Lab/openmm_sdm_workflow/README.md

 Sheenam Sheenam ssheenam@gradcenter.cuny.edu

+Solmaz Azimi sazimi@gradcenter.cuny.edu

 ## License

 This software is released under the LGPL license.

 ## Credits

-This software is maintained by the Gallicchio's laboratory at Department of Chemistry of Brooklyn College of CUNY ([compmolbiophysbc.org](http://compmolbiophysbc.org)).
+This software is maintained by the Gallicchio Laboratory at the Department of Chemistry in Brooklyn College of CUNY ([compmolbiophysbc.org](http://compmolbiophysbc.org)).
 Development and maintenance of this software is supported in part from a grant from the National Science Foundation ([CAREER 1750511](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1750511&HistoricalAwards=false)).

 ## Documentation and Tutorials

-The documentation is organized in a set of tutorials.
-Currently, follow the
+The documentation is organized as the

 [T4 Lysozyme tutorial](tutorials/t4l/tutorial.md)